As per a Forbes report, a 5% increase in customer retention can raise a company’s profits by around 25% to 95% over time.

 Tools for engaging customers to reduce churn:

-Nudge is a user experience software to help you design custom user flows that help improve engagement and retention metrics.
+Nudge is an experimentation and personalization platform to help you design custom user flows that help improve engagement and retention metrics.
 Without using code, you can deploy, test, and iterate on user flows across user onboarding, rewards, gamification, feature adoption, and many more.
 You also gain insights on a single platform about UX performance which further helps you iterate to reduce churn.

 Explore – Nudge’s user experience features